-We believe that cash, cash equivalents and marketable securities balances as of June 30, 2012, anticipated cash flow from operations and available external financing will be sufficient to fund operations, including capital expenditures and debt repayment, over the next twelve months.
+We believe that the challenging macroeconomic conditions that we experienced in the third quarter of 2012 will continue for at least several quarters.
+In light of the macroeconomic environment, in October 2012, we announced that we intend to implement a restructuring plan to reduce our operating expenses and better position us competitively.
+We believe that with our restructuring efforts, our cash, cash equivalents and marketable securities balance as of September 29, 2012, anticipated cash flow from operations and available external financing will be sufficient to fund operations, including capital expenditures over the next twelve months.

-We believe that in the event we require additional funding, we will be able to access the capital markets on terms and in amounts adequate to meet our objectives.
+We believe that in the event we decide to obtain external funding, we will be able to access the capital markets on terms and in amounts adequate to meet our objectives.
 However, given the possibility of changes in market conditions or other occurrences, we cannot be certain that such funding will be available on terms favorable to us or at all.

-Over the longer term, should additional funding be required, such as to meet payment obligations of our short-term and long-term debt when due, we may need to raise the required funds through borrowings or public or private sales of debt or equity securities, which may be issued from time to time under an effective registration statement, through the issuance of securities in a transaction exempt from registration under the Securities Act of 1933, or a combination of one or more of the foregoing.
+Over the longer term, should additional funding be required, such as to meet payment obligations of our long-term debt when due, we may need to raise the required funds through borrowings or public or private sales of debt or equity securities, which may be issued from time to time under an effective registration statement, through the issuance of securities in a transaction exempt from registration under the Securities Act of 1933, or a combination of one or more of the foregoing.
 Uncertain global economic conditions have in the past and may in the future adversely impact our business.
 We cannot assure you that conditions will improve, and they could worsen.
 If market conditions do not improve or deteriorate, we may be limited in our ability to access the capital markets to meet liquidity needs on favorable terms or at all, which could adversely affect our liquidity and financial condition, including our ability to refinance maturing liabilities.